Society of the Holy Name: Membership requirements

-Membership is open to practicing Catholics over the age of 18.
+Membership is open to practicing Catholic men over the age of 18.
 Membership in the Holy Name Society is typically at the parish level.
 A candidate may join as a novice member if they reside in an area where there is no active Parish, Deanery or (Arch)diocesan Holy Name Society.

 During a novitiate (trial period), candidates undergo an orientation period where they learn the history, purpose, mission, Spiritual Benefits of membership, the Obligations of Membership, and the Holy Name Pledge.
 "They should be given a copy of the Constitution and By-Laws of the Parish Society so they fully understand the purpose of the Confraternity and how it is governed.
 During their novitiate ... novice-members should demonstrate their sincerity and commitment by attending all spiritual conferences, devotional activities, and assemblies."

 A candidate becomes a full member after undergoing the Induction Ceremony, which is typically conducted on the Feast of the most Holy Name of Jesus, January 3, with their name being entered into the Society's Official Register.